atlasgong/payload-sentinel/README.md

 ## Issues & Feature Requests

-Please report issues and request features by opening a Github issue.
-PRs are welcome; see [CONTRIBUTING.md](./CONTRIBUTING.md) (coming soon).
+Please report issues and request features by opening a GitHub issue.
+PRs are welcome; see [CONTRIBUTING.md](./CONTRIBUTING.md).